jdleesmiller/jdleesmiller.github.io/_posts/2020-01-12-testing-node-docker-compose-frontend.markdown

       PORT: 8080
     volumes:
       - ./backend:/srv/todo/backend
-      - todo_backend_node_modules:/srv/todo/backend/node_modules
+      - backend_node_modules:/srv/todo/backend/node_modules

-  todo-frontend:
+  frontend:
     build:
       context: .
       target: development-frontend
     command: npx webpack-dev-server
     depends_on:
-      - todo
+      - backend
     environment:
-      HOST: todo-frontend
+      HOST: frontend
       PORT: 8080
     ports:
       - '8080:8080'
     volumes:
       - ./frontend:/srv/todo/frontend
-      - todo_frontend_node_modules:/srv/todo/frontend/node_modules
+      - frontend_node_modules:/srv/todo/frontend/node_modules

   postgres:
     image: postgres:12
+    environment:
+      POSTGRES_HOST_AUTH_METHOD: trust

 volumes:
-  todo_backend_node_modules:
-  todo_frontend_node_modules:
+  backend_node_modules:
+  frontend_node_modules:
 ```

 Key points are:

-1. The name of the Dockerfile stage targeted by the backend `todo` service changed from just `development` to `development-backend`, as discussed above.
+1. The name of the Dockerfile stage targeted by the `backend` service changed from just `development` to `development-backend`, as discussed above.

-1. The new `todo-frontend` service runs `webpack-dev-server`.
-It depends on the backend `todo` service so it can proxy requests for the API back to the backend.
+1. The new `frontend` service runs `webpack-dev-server`.
+It depends on the `backend` service so it can proxy requests for the API back to the backend.

 1. The exposed port `8080` moved from the backend service to the frontend service, so we can view the frontend in the browser.

 1. The `node_modules` volume trick described in the [first Docker post](/articles/2019/09/06/lessons-building-node-app-docker.html#the-node_modules-volume-trick) is repeated for the frontend, so there are now two volumes that contain the `node_modules`.
 I have also changed the paths to reflect the separation into `backend` and `frontend` packages.

 Finally, we need the to set up `webpack.config.js` to do the proxying.
-Here's the relevant part of the webpack config that proxies requests from the browser to the frontend under `/api` through to the backend `todo` service:
+Here's the relevant part of the webpack config that proxies requests from the browser to the frontend under `/api` through to the `backend` service:

 #### [`frontend/webpack.config.js`](https://github.com/jdleesmiller/todo-demo/blob/todo-frontend/todo/frontend/webpack.config.js)